Executive Director, Education and Visitors

 Carol Rogers is responsible for the strategic planning and delivery of formal, informal and outreach education programmes across National Museums Liverpool.
 She also oversees the delivery of Visitor Services, Information and Cleaning Services.

 Carol joined National Museums Liverpool in 2003 as the Head of Learning.
-In 2005 her role to include responsibility for front of house services.
+In 2005 her role expanded to include responsibility for front of house services.
 Carol's profile is well known locally and she maintains an extensive communication network of lifelong learning providers and creative industry networks across Merseyside.
 She has strong regional and national links with public and voluntary sector education providers and organisations.

 Prior to joining National Museums Liverpool, Carol was Education Director for the Liverpool Capital of Culture bid team.
 She performed a key role within the bidding process and was responsible for engaging local people in a number of innovative education initiatives which developed an energy and belief that Liverpool would be European Capital of Culture in 2008.